-The goals of the Applied Mathematics Departmental Undergraduate Group (AMDUG) is to bring together Brown students who have a common interest in applied mathematics to share resources and talent, develop relationships with faculty and each other, and organize lectures and inspiring events.
+The goals of the Applied Mathematics Departmental Undergraduate Group (AMDUG) are to bring together Brown students who have a common interest in applied mathematics to share resources and talent, develop relationships with faculty and each other, and organize lectures and inspiring events.
 Since Applied Mathematics is inherently cross disciplinary, the AMDUG welcomes students from all concentrations which involve some aspect of a mathematical nature.
 It is hoped that by developing and nurturing a vibrant community of students with diverse interests, unified by mathematics, the Brown undergraduate experience will be made much richer and more fulfilling.

-The AMDUG typically holds its activity sessions at the Friedman Study Center or right in the Division of Applied Mathematics, located at 182 George Street, in Room 110.
-Many interesting activities are planned each semester, and may include, student and faculty lunches, talks by Brown faculty, math puzzle evenings, and film-screenings.
+The AMDUG gladly welcomes all students at Brown with an interest in Applied Mathematics.
+The AMDUG typically holds its weekly meetings in Wilson Hall and events in the Division of Applied Mathematics buildings, located at 182 George Street and 170 Hope Street.
+Many interesting activities are planned each semester, and may include, student and faculty lunches, talks by Brown faculty, math puzzle evenings, and panel discussions on careers, grad school, and research.
 Events are well advertised through emails, Facebook, and posters.
 Anyone with an interest in Applied Mathematics is encouraged to participate!